Vinnie Pasquantino Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10.2 K/9 to lead the league.
+- The 10.1 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in MLB.

-- The White Sox's 5.60 team ERA ranks 29th across all MLB pitching staffs.
+- The White Sox have a 5.71 team ERA that ranks 29th among all MLB pitching staffs.

-- The White Sox allow the second-most home runs in baseball (60 total, 1.6 per game).
+- White Sox pitchers combine to allow 63 total home runs at a clip of 1.7 per game (second-most in the league).

-- Lynn makes the start for the White Sox, his eighth of the season.
-He is 1-4 with a 6.86 ERA and 50 strikeouts in 39 1/3 innings pitched.
+- Clevinger makes the start for the White Sox, his eighth of the season.
+He is 2-3 with a 4.84 ERA and 33 strikeouts in 35 1/3 innings pitched.

-- The right-hander last appeared on Friday against the Cincinnati Reds, when he went 6 2/3 innings, allowing four earned runs while giving up eight hits.
+- The righty last appeared on Saturday against the Cincinnati Reds, when he tossed six innings, allowing four earned runs while giving up six hits.

+- In seven games this season, the 32-year-old has a 4.84 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.